divorced couple

 • It can be easier to talk about a fictional character in a book than it is to talk about your own feelings.
 A child may not have the emotional maturity to express everything he or she is feeling about a situation that is incredibly painful.
 However, discussing a story may be less difficult and eventually open up the door for a more personal.

 • Children's books about divorce offer inexpensive therapeutic value.
 For just a few dollars, the same book can be read over and over again.
 Children can revisit important lessons and stories that helped them understand the situation a little better.
-You should make sure to buy a diverse selection of books.
+You should make sure to buy a diverse selection of titles, and even consider divorce novels for tweens that cover more advanced material suited for older readers.
 Balance out the reading material so that some books present a upbeat, positive outlook while others address the hard, ugly parts.
 Both types of reading material add value and will prove helpful.

 child hiding in pillows